tkennon/pubsub/README.md

 ## Subscribers

-Subscribers are created with `NewSubscriber()`, and can subscribe or unsubscribe to topics through the methods `Subscribe()` and `Unsubscribe()`.
-Note that both methods return the Subscriber object allowing these methods to be chained:
+Subscribers are created with `NewSubscriber()`, and can subscribe or unsubscribe to topics through the methods `Subscribe()` and `Unsubscribe()` respectively.
+Note that both methods return the Subscriber object allowing these methods to be
+chained:
 ```
 s := h.NewSubscriber().
     Subscribe("foo").